sshearer101/Sam-Connor/README.md

         - Reccomendations on potential saving strategies or investment opportunities
     - onChange/onSubmit Form

+Considerations...

 - ToDo List
     - List of techniques that user will implement in writing

 - Bill/Savings Organizer
     - chart/graph where they input data that shows their financial status

+- Social Networking?
+    - share your financial goals and strategies with others.
+    - Interact with other profiles through likes and comments.